 Accessibility;

-Other navigational services available to the mariner including, pilotage, VTS, GNSS,
+Other navigational services available to the mariner including, pilotage, VTS, GNSS.

-etc.

 Categorisation should be determined or confirmed, wherever practicable, in consultation with mariners and other stakeholders who use the particular short range AtoN or system of AtoN.

 Formal procedures for collecting, processing and recording availability data should be established.